marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ### Documentation
 - Fortunately, both Nextflow and Snakemake are actively developed and well-documented with robust communities around them
-- However, I have to give the edge to Nextflow for its more robust set of examples and tutorials that introduce concepts slowly and its generally higher level of polish
+- However, Nextflow is the clear winner for its many examples and tutorials that introduce concepts slowly and their generally higher level of polish
 - Snakemake has two examples, but most of its documentation is in the form of its extensive reference, which can is an intimidating place to start
 - To be fair, the two tools are not working on a level playing field because Snakemake is an academic project where Nextflow is backed by a for-profit company, Seqera
   - So, while it's important to cite both, it's especially so for Snakemake